 How to Protect Your Business from Potential Lawsuits?

-Our MLG Business Litigation Group attorneys in Florida and California know that a single lawsuit initiated by a business partner, employee, or vendor can jeopardize the business you have worked tirelessly to build.
+Our Morgan Law Group attorneys in Florida and California know that a single lawsuit initiated by a business partner, employee, or vendor can jeopardize the business you have worked tirelessly to build.

 Part of the reason we partner with our clients is to help ensure they are protected from frivolous lawsuits that could cause irreversible damage to their partnerships, reputation, and bottom line.

 Here are a few tips to help protect your business from potential lawsuits before you even open its doors.

 At MLG Business Litigation, our California and Florida attorneys provide flat rate fee business start-up and document review packages that ensure that your company is legally compliant with all state and local laws, and that all partnership agreements are in writing and legally binding.

 All Other Business Agreements Must Be in Writing

 Partnerships are not the only agreements that must be outlined in writing.
 All third-party contracts, including those with vendors and other important professionals, must be in writing, so they too are legally binding.
 This not only ensures each party understands their responsibilities but provides the opportunity for out-of-court dispute resolution should a breach of contract occur.

 Keep Accurate Records for All Business Transactions

 If you do not have an in-house accounting department, invest in an accounting system that will allow you to keep accurate business records.
 Even if you are the only employee, or if you share the office with just a partner, all personal and business finances must remain separate throughout the company’s existence.
 All sales, production or service costs, taxes, and other important financial information must be kept in detail, so you have records from all transactions.